-The iDCP timeline affords students the opportunity to work on single project or a series of related ones - if they wish to do so - from Year 1 to Year 4, instead of multiple unrelated projects.
-Students may begin by formulating their projects in Semesters 2 and 3 when they take EG2201A and EG2301; proceed to conceptual design, proof-of concept, and prototyping in Semesters 4 and 5 through the design project module EG3301R; and finally to further prototyping, testing, implementation, and evaluation in Semesters 7 and 8 through the final year project module EG4301.
+The iDP timeline affords students the opportunity to work on single project or a series of related ones, if they wish to do so, from Year 1 to Year 4 instead of multiple unrelated projects.
+Students may begin by formulating their projects in Semesters 2 and 3 when they take EG2201A Introduction to Design Thinking and EG2301 Case Studies in Engineering; proceed to conceptual design, proof-of concept, and prototyping in Semesters 4 and 5 through the design project module EG3301R; and finally to further prototyping, testing, implementation, and evaluation in Semesters 7 and 8 through the final year project module EG4301.

-Every project will be supervised by a Faculty staff who would guide and support students in their work.
+Every project will be supervised by a faculty staff who would guide and support students in their work.
 Every project will also receive some funding for consumables.
-Students can use the facilities within the iDCP as such the electronics and assembly workshops, as well as the Faculty's fabrication lab, for their prototyping work.
+Students can use the facilities within the iDP as such the electronics and assembly workshops, as well as the Engineering Fabrication Laboratory, for their prototyping work.
 Students may work with their supervisors to identify other specific expertise and resources that may be required for their projects.

-Students may participate in other enrichment programmes as long as they meet the requirements of their BEng programmes and do not exceed the maximum allowable workload for each semester.
-They should seek for advice and approval from the iDCP and their home departments before pursuing these programmes.
+Students may participate in other enrichment programmes as long as they meet the requirements of their primary disciplines and do not exceed the maximum allowable workload for each semester.
+However, they may need to graduate with additional modules on top of their minimum graduation requirements.
+They should seek for advice and approval from the iDP and their home departments before pursuing these programmes.

-Students may participate in both year-long and short NOC programmes to partially fulfil the iDCP modular requirements.
+Students may participate in both year-long and short NOC programmes to partially fulfil the iDP modular requirements.

-Projects in the iDCP will be graded by Faculty staff from the programme as well as those from other relevant academic units in NUS.
+Projects in the iDP will be graded by faculty staff from the programme as well as those from other relevant academic units in NUS.
 Experts from the industry may also be invited to assess students' work.

-Students may withdraw from the iDCP anytime after joining the programme, but they should be aware of the following implications.
+Students may withdraw from the iDP anytime after joining the programme, but they should be aware of the following implications.

-Firstly, students who wish to withdraw should do so at the end of a semester if they are taking an iDCP module in that semester.
+Firstly, students who wish to withdraw should do so at the end of a semester if they are taking an iDP module in that semester.
 Otherwise, they may receive a W grade for the module if they withdraw between Week 3 and Week 6, or an F grade if they withdraw after Week 6.
-In addition, students should not withdraw from the iDCP midway through the two-semester long modules EG3301R and EG4301 - they are required to complete the second half of these modules if they have gone through the first half.
+In addition, students should not withdraw from the iDP midway through the two-semester long modules EG3301R and EG4301.
+They are required to complete the second half of these modules if they have gone through the first half.

-Secondly, students who withdraw from the iDCP may also need to retake some modules as advised by their home departments.
+Secondly, students who withdraw from the iDP may also need to retake some modules as advised by their home departments.

-Thirdly, students in Cohort AY2016/2017 onwards who withdraw after completing a VIP between Semesters 4 and 5 will need to complete a semester-long IA in order to fulfil the compulsory internship requirement in the research-focused pathway or practicing professional pathway (except for those from Engineering Science and Industrial & Systems Engineering).
-Students who withdraw before embarking on a VIP should complete a semester-long IA in Semesters 5 or 6.Fourthly, students who are in the iDCP residential programme will need to vacate from the residential cluster upon withdrawing from the iDCP, and source for their own accommodation.
+Thirdly, Engineering students in Cohort 2016/2017 onwards who withdraw after completing a vacation internship between Semesters 4 and 5 will need to complete a semester-long industrial attachment in order to fulfil the compulsory internship requirement in the research-focused pathway or practicing professional pathway (except for those from Engineering Science and Industrial & Systems Engineering).
+Engineering students who withdraw before embarking on a vacation should complete a semester-long industrial attachment in Semesters 5 or 6.Fourthly, students who are in the iDP residential programme will need to vacate from the residential cluster upon withdrawing from the iDP, and source for their own on-campus accommodation.